-How to Become a Business or Management Consultant
+How Do I Become a Management Consultant?

 Business consultants provide expert advice and strategy in specialized areas of business.
 If that sounds like a broad definition, that’s because consulting is an enormous industry.
 U.S. companies spent over $58 billion on management consulting in 2016.
 Meanwhile, the global consulting market, as a whole, is forecast to hit nearly $300 billion by 2020.
 Data from the Bureau of Labor Statistics supports this continued upward trend, projecting the number of jobs for business and management consultants to grow 14 percent between 2016 and 2026, a rate twice the national average for all occupations.